 Types of Irish employment visas

 Ireland as part of the EEA (European Economic Area) allows the migration and recruitment of all EEA nationals (except Romania and Bulgaria) without requiring an Employment Permit.
-Non-nationals of the EEA are required to obtain any of the following employment permits from the Department of Jobs, Enterprise & Innovation (DJEI):
+Non-nationals of the EEA are required to obtain any of the following employment permits from the Department of Business, Enterprise & Innovation (DBEI):

 - General: All holders are entitled to a broad range of occupations including highly skilled jobs except those categories listed as ineligible and are strictly reserved for Irish nationals.
 To be eligible for a General Employment Permit, the applicant must receive a fixed salary of at least €30,000 per annum;

-- Critical Skills: This permit is mainly for engineers, scientists and professionals that fall under the high skill occupations;
+- Critical Skills Employment Permit: This permit is mainly for engineers, scientists and professionals that fall under the high skill occupations;

 - Contract for services: employees of a foreign based contractor are sponsored by the Irish company under this permit to be able to work in Ireland for the duration of a specific contract.
 Eligible applicants must receive an annual salary equivalent of €40,000 and must have been employed with the contractor for at least 6 months;